 If your bedding is wet and composted it can go directly into your garden to be worked into the ground with a shovel or rototiller.

-Ninja tip: Never add chicken manure directly to your plants or you will run the risk of burning your plants.
+Ninja tip: Never add chicken manure or any manure for that matter directly to your plants or you will run the risk of burning your plants.
+Either add it to a compost bin or mix it well with soil then add to your plants.

 Step #5 Hose it all out

-Once you have all the dust and dirt out of the coop you will want to hose everything down.
+Once you have all the dust and dirt out of the hen house you will want to hose everything down.
 A broom can only get so much so by using a good hose you will make sure all the dust and dirt is truly out of your coop.

 Make sure to spray your ceiling, the corners, the vents, the floor, and the roost.

-Go one step further and use a brush and some elbow grease to make sure as much debris is gone as you can get.
+Go one step further and use a brush and some elbow grease to make sure as much debris is gone as possible.
 A scraper will come in handy as well for any petrified hen droppings that tend to turn into concrete the longer it sits.

 Step #6 Let it dry as long as possible

 I’m sure at this point you might need a break from cleaning out the chicken coop so take some time to put your feet up and catch your breath.
-Since our coop is a converted shed, Hubs drilled a few drainage holes to help with the water that tends to pool up.
+Since our coop is a converted shed, Hubs drilled a few drainage holes in the floor to better help with the water that tends to pool up.
 This really speeds up the drying process.

 It is about this time your chickens will decide to come in and help out a bit.